 Castleton Hall

 Castleton Hall was built around the reign of Elizabeth I and is an irregularly shaped two‑storey stone building with the front facing east.
 In 1626 it was described as “a fair mansion house, being built with freestone” with adjoining stables, ox house, dove house, gardens, orchards, and courts (Fishwick, Rochdale in the Beginning of the 17th Century).
+Its location was strategically positioned near the "high street to Manchester" and adjacent to Castleton Moor,.
+The grounds were defined by natural boundaries, with a line running to the "Sudden behind Castleton Hall," continuing down the stream to the river Roch.
 The south wing was pulled down in 1719.

 Francis Holt constructed Castleton Hall in 1515.
 The hall had beautiful gardens with a stream running in front of it and thickly wooded grounds.
 Henry VIII sold the Castleton estate in 1542 to Robert Holt of Stubley, after which it became the family’s chief residence.
 James Holt and his widow were the last Holts at Castleton in 1713.
 The Entwistle family inherited the house from Dorothy Holt, daughter of Robert Holt, who married into the Entwistle family in 1649.